vitalab/vitalab.github.io/_posts/2017-01-27-welcome-to-vital-literature-review.markdown

 The process for adding reviews is _git-centric_.
 Basically, **you just need to add a file to the repo and make a pull request**.
 Let's go into the details :

 1. Clone [the `vitalab.github.io` repo](https://github.com/vitalab/vitalab.github.io) on your computer.
+2. Determine the category in which you will add your post.
+Categories are managed using folders :
+    ```
+    _posts/           # A post added here will have no category
+    course/
+        _posts/       # A post added here will be in the `course` category
+    machine-learning/
+        _posts/       # Same thing for the `machine-learning` category
+    ...               # There are other categories, you can add one too.
+    ```
-2. Create the file `YYYY-MM-DD-title-of-your-review.markdown` in the folder `/_posts`.
+3. Create the file `YYYY-MM-DD-title-of-your-review.markdown` in right folder (see above).
 **You must use this format : date at the beginning and no spaces.** Else the page won't be built.
 A valid name would be : `2017-01-31-going-deeper-with-convolutions.markdown`.
-3. Copy this template in your new file :
+4. Copy this template in your new file :
     ``` markdown
     ---
     layout: review